Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 > guards are alive.

 Blocking the `Observable` might be tolerable in some cases, but it cannot be generalised to all use cases.
-A user is more likely to prefer `next` instead of `next_ref` by default.
+A user is likelier to prefer `next` instead of `next_ref` by default.

 Back to our `Observable<Vec<BigType>>` then.
 Imagine the collection contains a